Creative Arts Research Centre

 Kenyon-Owen S. C., The Tales We Tell, (Art Installation & exhibition, organiser and curator), Wrexham.
 2015.

 S. Liggett (2015/15) In-between-ness Windows Within, joint research proposal between Bangor University, Liverpool University and Wrexham Glyndwr University.

 McClenaghen, J. (2015) Teaching Painting Network; committee member for this cross UK Universities group.

 Thompson, E., & Galeta, R., Batchelor, D., Dickens, P., Booker, C., Donaque, M., Brook, P., (2015).
 You see what you see or you see who you are? - Reflecting on painters making mirrors, walls and voids with pigments and light.
 In: In Light of the Monochrome (Exhibition and Symposium) 05-May-15 Dye House Gallery, Bradford College.

 LLywarch, T. (2016) Research and development of online video tutorials.
 Highly commended for Best Production Values by the CADARN Educational Media Awards, at Cardiff Millennium Centre.
 Ongoing collaboration with Childhood Studies, Wrexham Glyndwr University.

 Alonso, C; Mellor, J (2016) Joint second prize for spoon design UCL's Institute of Making in association with The Worshipful Company of Cutlers. http://www.instituteofmaking.org.uk/blog/2016/09/competition-results-of-the-cutlery-design-challenge.

-If you are interested in studying for a research degree or collaborating with a researcher please contact: Dr Susan Liggett, Head of University Research Centre for Creative Arts and Reader in Art and Design at firstname.lastname@example.org
+If you are interested in studying for a research degree or collaborating with a researcher please contact Dr Susan Liggett, Head of the University Research Centre for Creative Arts and Reader in Art and Design at firstname.lastname@example.org